osmandapp/web/main/docs/user/search/search-all.md

 - Start typing the name or address in the search bar.
 - As you type, the list displays the points closest to the query, in roughly this order:
-    - POIs Categories
+    - POI Categories
-    - Favorites, POIs, and Waypoints
+    - Favorites, POI, and Waypoints
     - Tracks
     - Addresses
     - Maps to download
-- If you enter a brand name, the list will start with results by this name sorted by closest distance.
+- If you enter a [brand name](../search/search-poi.md#how-to-use), the list will start with results by this name, sorted by closest distance.

 ### Search on the Map